-The Internet of Things (IoT) has the capability to transform the world we live in; more-efficient industries, connected cars, and smarter cities are all components of the IoT equation.
-However, the application of technology like IoT in agriculture could have the greatest impact.
+IoT has the capability to influence the world we live in; advanced industries, connected vehicles, and smarter cities are all components of the IoT equation.
+However, applying technology like IoT to the agriculture industry could have the greatest impact.

 The global population is set to touch 9.6 billion by 2050.
 So, to feed this much population, the farming industry must embrace IoT.
 Against the challenges such as extreme weather conditions and rising climate change, and environmental impact resulting from intensive farming practices, the demand for more food has to be met.

 Smart farming based on IoT technologies will enable growers and farmers to reduce waste and enhance productivity ranging from the quantity of fertilizer utilized to the number of journeys the farm vehicles have made.

 So, what is smart farming?
 Smart farming is a capital-intensive and hi-tech system of growing food cleanly and sustainable for the masses.
 It is the application of modern ICT (Information and Communication Technologies) into agriculture.

 In IoT-based smart farming, a system is built for monitoring the crop field with the help of sensors (light, humidity, temperature, soil moisture, etc.) and automating the irrigation system.
 The farmers can monitor the field conditions from anywhere.
 IoT-based smart farming is highly efficient when compared with the conventional approach.

 The applications of IoT-based smart farming not only target conventional, large farming operations, but could also be new levers to uplift other growing or common trends in agricultural like organic farming, family farming (complex or small spaces, particular cattle and/or cultures, preservation of particular or high quality varieties etc.), and enhance highly transparent farming.